Pabag: New Persian and Arabic texts

 There are various different sources regarding the relationship between Pabag, Sasan, and the first Sasanian monarch, Ardashir I. According to the Shahnameh ("The Book of Kings") by the medieval Persian poet Ferdowsi (d.
 1020), Sasan was a descendant of the mythological Kayanian rulers Dara II, Dara I, Kay Bahman, Esfandiyar, and Vishtaspa.
 The claim of Sasan belonging to the Kayanian family was designed in order to justify that Ardashir was descended from the ancient Kayanian kings, who reflected memories of the Achaemenids.
+It was a means of legitimizing Ardashir's rule.

 Dara II, the last Kayanian king to rule before Alexander, is partly based on the last Achaemenid King of Kings, Darius III, whose empire was indeed conquered by Alexander's forces.
 A son of Dara II named Sasan (called "the elder") fled to India and lived there in exile until his death.
 He was survived by a son who was likewise named Sasan (called "the younger"), "which continued in the family for four generations".
 A descendant of the family, likewise named Sasan, worked for Pabag, who was a local ruler in Pars.
 Pabag's daughter married Sasan and bore him a son named Ardashir.
 Following this, Sasan is no longer mentioned.
 The Shahnameh thus indicates that the ancestors of Sasan resided in India following Alexander's conquests.
 This report has been used by scholars to point out Sasan's Indo-Parthian connection.

 According to the medieval Iranian historian Al-Tabari (d.
 923), Pabag was the son of Sasan and a princess named Rambihisht, who was from the Bazrangid family, a dynasty of rulers in Pars.
 He presents Pabag as the father of Ardashir.
 Like Ferdowsi in his Shahnameh, Al-Tabari also describes Sasan as a foreigner in Pars; however, unlike him, he does not mention Sasan's place of origins.